My Garage

 Q:

-What final checks should be performed after the installation for the 2006 Toyota RAV4?
+What should be done after reconnecting the sensor connector for the 2005 Toyota Solara?
 Posted by Customer

 A: